 the mouse.
 The image shows the result of stroking starting in the red area then dragging through the green then blue regions.

 The sample color never changes which is shown below by the small red dots in the center of the stroke.

 The green and blue areas are not erased because the background eraser is only checking against the initially set red sample color.

 is the final sampling mode option.
 This mode sets the sample color to the background color swatch.

 It is the only mode where the sample color is not changed when you use the mouse on the image.

-The sample color only changes you change the background color.
+The sample color will only change when you change the background color.

 Choosing the correct sampling mode goes a far way in getting acceptable results with the background eraser tool.
 You may need to do

 test strokes to see how the eraser behaves in the area you want to remove.
 You can always undo the action then change the sampling mode to